May 7, 2019

 It’s also not an entry-level job.
 Most companies will want you to have one to three years of online marketing experience before entrusting such an important role to you.

 Unfortunately, the industry changes so much that formalized course study is seeing less importance, but it is a strong foundation on which to build your SEO career.
+Here are some of the best free and paid seo courses.

 On the job training is usually involved but there are certain certifications which help like Google Analytics.
 An SEO specialist needs to engage in ongoing education by constantly attending conferences and workshops.